West Seattle High School Sexual Violence Resource Group

 Join the Effort

 If you're looking to join the SVRG, just show up!
 Anyone and everyone is welcome; no matter your experience with the topic.
-Stay for as long as you want and can.We meet every Tuesday at lunch in Room 103 (Ms. Harper’s).
+Stay for as long as you want and can.We meet every Tuesday through advisory and lunch in Room 103 (Ms. Harper’s).
 Also, follow us on our Instagram at @wshs_svrg.

 Contact Us